jxhuangphys/sheared_voronoi_model/README.md

 - **Shear Simulation**: Incremental application of shear strain to a Voronoi tessellation representing cellular monolayers.
 - **Visualization**: Generation of images for each shear step showing cell configurations and Voronoi tessellation structure.
 - **Random Initialization with Reproducibility**: Configurable random seed to initialize cell positions consistently.

+For any questions regarding the code, please contact Junxiang Huang (jxhuangphys@gmail.com).

+You are also welcome to contact the PI for shared interests:

+Max Bi (email: d.bi@northeastern.edu, homepage: https://sites.google.com/view/dapengbi)